Discovery Grants (individual) program

 Self-identification information

-You must complete the self-identification form found in the person profile of the Research Portal when applying for funding.
+You must complete the self-identification questionnaire found in the person profile of the Research Portal when applying for funding.
 This data provides information on the diversity of the population applying for and receiving agency funds.
 This information increases NSERC’s capacity to monitor its progress on increasing equity, diversity and inclusion (EDI) in its programs, to recognize and remove barriers, and to design new measures to achieve greater EDI in the research enterprise.
 If you do not want to self-identify, you have the option to choose “I prefer not to answer” for each question, but you are required to select a response for the questionnaire to be marked as complete.

 Whom should I contact for help?